Home / Our Blogs / SEO

 In GSC, an impression is counted each time a user sees a link to your website in Google’s search results.
 They don’t need to click it; just viewing it counts.
 For example, if your URL appears in search results, even on page two, and the user’s browser loads or scrolls down far enough to see it, that’s an impression.

-6 Common Causes of Impressions Drop in Google Search Console
+6 Common Causes When Google Search Console Impressions Dropped

 1. Google Algorithm Updates